TedAplin/2T2C/README.md

 # Ted's Tools for Calcium Counting - 2T2C

-## About
+# About

 This is a data processing pipeline for Calcium signalling data.
 It's original aim is to count the number and frequency of calcium for multiple cells within a calcium signalling time series.

-## Usage
+# Installation

-### prerequisites
+## prerequisites

-Rstudio and and FIJI
+-   Fiji (latest version)

+    -   necessary for using any of the Image processing Macros

+    -   can use standard ImageJ with

-### Taking images
+## Taking images

-When taking images try to insure your images match as closely as possible to these parameters:
+***When taking images try to insure your images match as closely as possible to these parameters:***

--   1st channel contains calcium data

--   2nd channel contains the easiest data to use for stabilisation e.g. cell membrane marker

--   files are less than 4gb after maximum intensity projection, if not they will be automatically binned either 2\*2 or 3\*3 before stabilisation is applied
+-   ***files are less than 4gb after maximum intensity projection, if not they will be automatically binned either 2\*2 or 3\*3 before stabilisation is applied***

-### Preparing data with ImageJ
+# Preparing data with Fiji/ ImageJ

+Im the "ImageJ Macros" folder, there are a variety of macros for automating various tasks in Fiji/ ImageJ.

 #### stabilisation